 Warning Signs of Dual-Diagnosis

-If you are showing these warning signs, it’s a good idea to talk to the medical professionals at our dual diagnosis treatment centers in Orange County.
+If you are showing these warning signs, it’s a good idea to talk to the medical professionals at our dual diagnosis treatment centers in Garden Grove, Orange County.
 The staff here at Recovery Beach can thoroughly evaluate your situation to determine if you suffer from co-occurring illnesses, such as those from the list above.

-Why is Dual Diagnosis Treatment Needed?
+Why is Dual Diagnosis Treatment Necessary for Addiction Rehab?

 Many people around our nation suffer from a dual diagnosis.
 According to the National Survey on Drug Use and Health, as much as 45% of Americans suffer from a dual diagnosis.
 Individuals who suffer from any mental health disorder are at a higher risk of drug use disorder and vice versa.